mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 including the metadata to use and modified rootfs.

-In this example, we will keep the original *Compatible devices* and *Name* of the original artifact, so only the rootfs modifications will be different:
+In this example, we will keep the original *Compatible devices* and *Name* of the original Artifact, so only the rootfs modifications will be different:

 ```
-artifacts write rootfs-image -t beaglebone -n release-1.0 -u core-image-base-beaglebone-modified.ext4 -o core-image-base-beaglebone-modified.mender
+mender-artifact write rootfs-image -t beaglebone -n release-1 -u core-image-base-beaglebone-modified.ext4 -o core-image-base-beaglebone-modified.mender
 ```

 After deploying this Artifact with Mender and rebooting, your configuration changes will be in effect!